 1. Know why you are pursuing an interim role

 Becoming an interim leader should be a part of your professional plan, rather than an impulse pivot.
-It can be enticing to jump on the Great Resignation bandwagon, but first you should sit down and determine why you’re interested in leaving the permanent workforce and whether interim roles are the particular path that you’re interested in.
+Take a moment to sit down and determine why you’re interested in leaving the permanent workforce and whether interim roles are the particular path that you’re interested in.

 In our annual Talent Lens, BTG surveys our community of independent talent (including interim leaders) to figure out their “why.”
 This year, we found that the key drivers are control, flexibility, and variety.
 As independent talent, interims are able to pick the companies they work for, are excited by a variety of work, and enjoy driving impact at a number of organizations over the course of their career.
 It’s important to note that talent are quite satisfied with independent work—with 83% reporting as such and 88% being likely to recommend the independent path to others.